SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-08-13-inferring-an-unknown-vector-using-noisy-measurements-from-multiple-devices.md

 \begin{equation}
     \boldsymbol{\Sigma}\_{x|y}=\left(\boldsymbol{\Sigma}\_{x}^{-1}+\sum\_{k=1}^{m}\boldsymbol{\Sigma}\_{k}^{-1}\right)^{-1}
 \end{equation}
 Obviously, the second form of the posterior covariance is easier to compute.
+It seems to be numerically more stable than the first form.
 ## Conclusion
 There are more than one measurement devices which are independent of each other.
 Measurements are made for an unknown vector by these devices.
 The prior for the unknown vector is multivariate Gaussian and it is known.
 Additionally, likelihoods for the measurement devices are also known and they are all multivariate Gaussian.
 The prior and likelihoods form a linear Gaussian system.
 The posterior for the unknown vector has been calculated.
+A sample implementation can be found in the Jupyter notebook given on [this link](https://github.com/SaffetGokcenSen/Gaussian-Models/blob/master/inferring_an_unknown_vector_from_noisy_measurements_sensor_fusion.ipynb).
 ## References
 [1] Machine Learning A Probabilistic Perspective, Kevin P. Murphy.